wondersloth/assets/README.md

     return array(
         'is_minify'      => TRUE,                // Enables minifcation
-        'dir_source'     => DOCROOT . 'static/', // Source directory to build assets and manifest from 'dir_output'     => DOCROOT . 'assets/', // Directory to write the packages or minified files to.
+        'dir_source'     => DOCROOT . 'static/', // Source directory to build assets and manifest from 'dir_build'      => DOCROOT . 'build/',  // Directory to write the packages or minified files to.
         'enable_logging' => TRUE,                // Enables logging
         'is_dev'         => TRUE,                // If enabled it will rebuild the manifest every time on instantiation.
     );